amanptl/amanptl/README.md

 ### Hi there 👋
 #### Young, dumb and highly-motivated software developer
-- 🔭 I’m currently working on a machine learning powered Android app which helps you find quotes related to an image.
+- 🔭 I’m currently working on an Android application powered by Google ML Kit and a Personal Website which will be hosted on AWS.
+- 📚 I'm currently learning Docker and Kubernetes.
 - 📫 How to reach me: amanpatel.inbox@gmail.com